mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 The shim initializes (creates) the enclave (which will process FPC chaincode invocations) with the chaincode parameters received from the peer, namely: the chaincode definition and the channel identifier.
 Then, the enclave generates public/private key-pairs for signing and encryption.
 The public signature key is used as a enclave identifier.
-The key material for chaincode state encryption and the chaincode encryption key pair are generated in a subsequent key generation protocol and we refer to [FPC specification](../images/fpc/full-detail/fpc-key-dist.png) for more details.
 The enclave initialization completes by returning the `credentials` of the FPC Chaincode.
 The credentials contain all public chaincode parameters, including the enclave public signature key.
 In particular, these information are protected through the process of an attestation protocol.